4Players/odin-unreal-demo/Readme.md

 This is a simple demonstration of the usage of the [Unreal SDK](https://github.com/4Players/odin-sdk) of 4Player's ODIN, a Voice Chat full service solution.
 The SDK provides an audio stream that can be processed in the audio engine of Unreal to add spatialization or audio effects.

 This version is built upon the [Unreal Engine's Networking Solution](https://docs.unrealengine.com/4.27/en-US/InteractiveExperiences/Networking/Overview/).
 This sample works for Unreal Engine 5.3+.
+The sample's most recent release holds a client built with UE5.5 that connects with a dedicated server at [Odin Fleet](https://odin.4players.io/fleet/).

 An alternative version with Photon instead of Unreal Networking can be found on the [Photon Networking Branch](https://github.com/4Players/odin-unreal-demo/tree/photon-networking).
 That branch works for UE4.26+.